 The unemployment rate includes all types of workers—construction workers, government workers, etc. We recruiters, on the other hand, mainly place management, professional and related types of workers.
-That unemployment rate in June was 2.9% (this rate was .5% higher than last month’s 2.4%).
+That unemployment rate in June was 2.8% (this rate was .7% above last month’s 2.1%).
 Or, you can look at it another way.
 We usually place people who have college degrees.
-That unemployment rate in June was 2.5% (this rate was .2% lower than last month’s 2.7%).
+That unemployment rate in June was 2.5% (this rate was .1% above last month’s 2.4%).

 Now stay with me a little longer.
 This gets better.
 It’s important to understand (and none of the pundits mention this) that the unemployment rate, for many reasons, will never be 0%, no matter how good the economy is.
 Without boring you any more than I have already, let me add here that Milton Friedman (the renowned Nobel Prize-winning economist), is famous for the theory of the “natural rate of unemployment” (or the term he preferred, NAIRU, which is the acronym for Non-Accelerating Inflation Rate of Unemployment).
 Basically, this theory states that full employment presupposes an ‘unavoidable and acceptable’ unemployment rate of somewhere between 4-6% with it.
 Economists often settle on 5%, although the “New Normal Unemployment Rate” has been suggested to fall at 6.7%.

 Nevertheless (if you will allow me to apply a ‘macro’ concept to a ‘micro’ issue), if this rate is applied to our main category of Management, Professional and Related types of potential recruits, and/or our other main category of College-Degreed potential recruits, we are well below the 4-6% threshold for full employment…we find no unemployment!
 None!
 Zilch!
 A Big Goose Egg!